 Do you have any experience about this problem?
 What makes you feel good and what makes you feel bad, or loose/gain weight?

-Or even better….This is the new, just updated version as of August, 2013 of my book “Ultimate Diet Secrets for Graves’ Disease and Hyperthyroidism”, with the newest information on the diet field, why gluten free diet, or carbohydrate diet, or probiotics are good for your health; new herbs that I discovered, found to be helpful for hyperthyroidism and some new ideas for dealing with this disease:
+Or even better….This is the updated version of my book “Ultimate Diet Secrets for Graves’ Disease and Hyperthyroidism”, with the newest information on the diet field, why gluten free diet, or carbohydrate diet, or probiotics are good for your health; new herbs that I discovered or found to be helpful for hyperthyroidism and some new ideas for dealing with this disease: